 Because YOU could make the difference in somebody's life.
 Somebody . . . who lives in your community, somebody . . . who lives just down the street from you, somebody . . . who needs help but has slipped between the cracks of life.

-It doesn't at a big commitment.
-Just a couple hours a week (heck it's not a career!).
+It doesn't take a big commitment.
+Just a couple hours a week (it's not a career!).

 Maybe you're already making a difference - on your own.
 Imagine if you could multiply your efforts by the size of this club.

 The first 100 pregistrations will receive a free digital photo of their car.